 Do you want to make your own raw cat food?
-This is the homemade raw cat food recipe that we use and recommend.
+This is the homemade raw cat food recipe that we used when we first switched our cats to a raw food diet, and continue to use and recommend today.
 We include instructions for making eggshell and vitamin supplement powder, and where to buy the vitamins you need to get started.

 This recipe is nutritionally balanced for adult cats.
 If you are raw feeding kittens please follow the instructions to adjust the recipe.